-20th RESOLUTION (Authorisation granted to the Executive Board to reduce the capital by cancelling shares)
+27th RESOLUTION (Authorisation granted to the Executive Board to reduce the capital by cancelling shares)

-Pursuant to the 20th resolution, on an extraordinary basis, for a period of eighteen (18) months from this meeting, we are asking you to authorise the Executive Board, under the provisions of Article L.22-10-62 of the French Commercial Code, to cancel, on one or more occasions, the shares acquired by the Company as part of a programme by the Company to buy back its own shares, subject to a limit of 10% of the Company's share capital per twenty-four-month (24) period and to reduce the share capital accordingly, on the understanding that this limit applies to an amount of the Company's capital which will be adjusted to take account of transactions affecting share capital taking place subsequent to this General Shareholders' Meeting.
+The shareholders at the General Meeting will be asked to authorise the Executive Board, under the provisions of Article L.22-10-62 of the French Commercial Code, to cancel, on one or more occasions, the shares acquired by the Company as part of a programme by the Company to buy back its own shares, subject to a limit of 10% of the Company's share capital per twenty-fourmonth (24) period and to reduce the share capital accordingly, on the understanding that this limit applies to an amount of the Company's capital which will be adjusted to take account of transactions affecting share capital taking place subsequent to this General Shareholders' Meeting.

-We ask you to grant the broadest powers to the Executive Board, with the option to sub-delegate such powers to any person authorised by law, to carry out this or these capital reductions, in particular to determine the final amount of the capital reduction, to charge the difference between the book value of the cancelled ordinary shares and their nominal value to all available reserve and premium accounts, to set the terms and conditions and to record its completion and amend the Articles of Association accordingly, to carry out all formalities, procedures and declarations in respect of all bodies and, in general, to do whatever is necessary.
+The Executive Board shall have the broadest powers, with the option to subdelegate such powers to any person authorised by law, to carry out this or these capital reductions, in particular to determine the final amount of the capital reduction, to set the terms and conditions and to record its completion and amend the Articles of Association accordingly, to carry out all formalities, procedures and declarations in respect of all bodies and, in general, to do whatever is necessary.
+This delegation of authority will be granted for a term of eighteen (18) months starting from this Meeting.
+This authorisation will cancel and, in respect of the unused portion, supersede any prior decision of the shareholders with the same purpose.